 I am passionate about cooking.
 All the recipes are my own, I invent food daily for myself, improvisation is so much a part of the kitchen.
+But of course, nothing is really original or invented in the cookery sphere, everything has already been imagined by someone or other, so some of my recipes may ring a bell.
+But I never intentionally copy someone else’s idea.
 I photograph my food just before I eat it.
 Almost all of the photos are my own, and are my private copyrighted property.
 Those that are not mine have the source carefully mentioned.

 I am also a linguist.
 I was brought up to speak English, but I have always spoken French as well and have been living in France since 1966.
-At present I feel more competent in French than in English.
+Today I feel more competent in French than in English.